-Dynamic Behavior of a Thin-Walled Cylindrical Workpiece During the Turning Process, Part 1: Cutting Process Simulation
+Dynamic Behavior of a Thin-Walled Cylindrical Workpiece During the Turning-Cutting Process, Part 2: Experimental Approach and Validation

 Contributed by the Manufacturing Engineering Division for publication in the JOURNAL OF MANUFACTURING SCIENCE AND ENGINEERING.
-Manuscript received Jan.
-1998; revised April 2001.
+Manuscript received January 1998; Revised April 2001.
 Associate Editor: M. Elbestawi.

 - Views Icon Views